realworldocaml/book/book/concurrent-programming/README.md

   | Error _ -> word, Error "Unexpected failure"
 ```

-Here, we first use `try_with` to capture the exception, and then use map (the
+Here, we first use `try_with` to capture the exception, and then use
-`>>|` operator) to convert the error into the form we want: a pair whose
+`match%map` (another syntax provided by `ppx_let`) to convert the
+error into the form we want: a pair whose first element is the word
-first element is the word being searched for, and the second element is the
+being searched for, and the second element is the (possibly erroneous)
-(possibly erroneous) result.
+result.

 Now we just need to change the code for `print_result` so that it can handle
 the new type: